-As described in Section 5.2.3, there are several aspects of the release and buildup of the daughter products that mitigate the exposure to thoron in process and storage configurations.
+As described in Section 5.2.3, there are several aspects of the release and buildup of the progeny that mitigate the exposure to thoron in process and storage configurations.

-From November 1963 through September 1966, natural thorium was processed on an intermittent batch basis in the refinery and oxide production/firing systems at the Weldon Spring Plant; therefore, NIOSH's evaluation of operational exposures to thoron at Weldon Spring is confined to those years.
-During 1966 (the maximum production year), the Weldon Spring Plant processed approximately 100,000 kg of thorium per month for 6 months, or up to 5,000 kg of Th per day.
+From November 1963 through September 1966, natural thorium was processed on an intermittent batch basis in the refinery and oxide production and firing systems at WSP.
+Therefore, the evaluation of operational exposures to thoron at Weldon Spring is confined to those years.
+During 1966 (the maximum production year), WSP processed approximately 100,000 kg of thorium per month for 6 months, or up to 5,000 kg of Th per day.
 Typical thorium processing at other facilities averaged <1,000 kg of thorium per day.
 NIOSH recognizes that the thorium processing was not continuous, but rather was operated more on a batch basis.
 Given the specific activity of thoron in thorium feed materials, and assuming the feed materials were received with at least a 1-year delay since processing, it is possible to calculate the amount of thoron in process per day (approximately 0.35 Ci thoron [2]) during the period of the maximum production rate.
-By assuming a conservative equilibrium factor for a plant configuration with large buildings and engineered ventilation (0.02) [3], it is possible to determine the concentration of thoron and its daughters to achieve 1 WL.
+By assuming a conservative equilibrium factor for a plant configuration with large buildings and engineered ventilation (0.02) [3], it is possible to determine the concentration of thoron and its progeny to achieve 1 WL.
 The release fraction of the thoron from thorium can be calculated by comparing the particulate thorium in the working environment of the process equipment to the inventory amounts in process.
-The thoron releases are expected to be less than the particulate materials, since the gaseous state will be more easily captured by the ventilation systems.
+The thoron releases are expected to be less than the particulate materials, because the gaseous state is more easily captured by ventilation systems.

-Potential exposure to thoron is mitigated by several factors, as discussed in Section 5.2.1.6, including the very short half-life of thoron and the resulting limitations on the diffusion distance within the material matrix, and the effective shielding provided by the thorium processing apparatus.
-Thus, thoron is not a potential source of exposure to be broadly accounted for across the evaluated class of Weldon Spring workers.
-Using the distribution of values in Table 5-19, the 50th percentiles and 95th percentiles of DWA were estimated as 21 and 250 alpha dpm/m3, respectively, over the entire thorium processing period.
-Assuming that this activity consisted solely of $^{232}$ Th, $^{228}$ Th, and $^{224}$ Ra, release fractions for particulates of approximately 7.6 × 10-7 and 9.0 × 10-6 were calculated for the 50th and 95th percentiles, respectively.
-As discussed previously, these would be conservative estimates for the thoron gas, which is more easily captured by the ventilation.
+As discussed in Section 5.2.1.6, potential exposure to thoron is mitigated by several factors including its very short half-life (with the resulting limitations on the diffusion distance within the material matrix) and the effective shielding provided by the thorium processing apparatus.
+Therefore, thoron is not a potential source of exposure to be broadly accounted for across the evaluated class of Weldon Spring workers.
+Using the distribution of values in Table 5-21, the 50th and 95th percentiles of the DWAs were estimated as 21 and 250 alpha dpm/m3, respectively, over the entire thorium processing period.
+Assuming this activity consisted solely of $^{232}$ Th, $^{228}$ Th, and $^{224}$ Ra, release fractions for particulates of approximately 7.6 × $^{10^{-7}}$ and 9.0 × $^{10^{-6}}$ were calculated for the 50th and 95th percentiles, respectively.
+As discussed previously, these are conservative estimates for the thoron gas, which is more easily captured by ventilation.
 A volume of 100,000 ft3 (100 by 100 by 10 ft) was assumed for the processing area [4].
-Using the equilibrium factor of 0.02, estimates of $2.9 \times 10^{-3}$ and $3.5 \times 10^{-2}$ WLM/yr for the thoron daughters were obtained for the 50th and 95th percentiles, respectively.
-These are conservative since they are based on the peak production rate of 5,000 kg $^{232}$ Th per day.
-DRs can apply these values to the 3-year period of thorium processing, depending on whether it appears that a worker was occasionally or routinely exposed to thorium operations.
+Using the equilibrium factor of 0.02, estimates of 2.9 × $^{10^{-3}}$ and 3.5 × $^{10^{-2}}$ WLM/yr for the thoron progeny were obtained for the 50th and 95th percentiles, respectively.
+These are conservative because they are based on the peak production rate of 5,000 kg $^{232}$ Th per day.
+If it appears that a worker was occasionally or routinely exposed to thorium operations, DRs should apply these values to the 3-year period of thorium processing.